Grafton Parks and Recreation

 Overall, stakeholders felt the next prudent step was to assess the feasibility of a comprehensive health & wellness center where there are more partners, activities, and revenue available to increase the amenities and to help fund the pool.

-Unfortunately, the IBIS Enterprises NWRWC Business Plan showed that without a substantial amount of funding from businesses and partnerships the indoor wellness center was not possible.
+Unfortunately, the IBIS Enterprises NE Regional Wellness Center Business Plan showed that without a substantial amount of funding from businesses and partnerships to help cover the $435,757 annual operating loss, the indoor wellness center is not possible.

 A: IBIS Enterprises is an expert in healthcare, wellness, fitness, and recreation Business Planning.
 Grafton Parks & Recreation contracted with IBIS to complete the financial planning and private public partnerships to determine to what extent a year-round aquatics and recreation center is possible.
 The final business plan for the Northeast Regional Wellness Center was presented to the public on June 3rd, 2025.
-Unfortunately, the IBIS Enterprises NWRWC Business Plan showed that without a substantial amount of funding from businesses and partnerships the indoor wellness center was not possible.
-Read the NERWC Business Plan in the Downloads section above.
+Unfortunately, the IBIS Enterprises NE Regional Wellness Center Business Plan showed that without a substantial amount of funding from businesses and partnerships to help cover the $435,757 annual operating loss, the indoor wellness center is not possible.
+Click here to read the NERWC Business Plan on the Pool News page under the Study Documents section.

-The Pool Project portion of the sales tax is estimated to generate $125,000 annually for 20 years totaling $2.5 million leaving a funding gap of $2-3 million, which is still beyond the Grafton Parks annual budget.
+The Pool Project portion of the sales tax is estimated to generate $125,000 annually for 20 years totaling $2.5 million leaving a funding gap of $3-4 million, which is beyond the Grafton Parks annual budget.

 A: Grafton Park Board hired ICON Architectural Group to perform a Facility Assessment of the current pool.
 They found that the price to repair the issues with the current pool facility exceeds the cost of building a new outdoor pool facility.
 Read the ICON Facility Assessment in the Downloads section above.